 At Fabrizio Van Marciano, there's never a dull day.
 I've already shared a bit about me and my business over on my about page.
 Here, however, I'll share my process of working as a freelance designer, front-end developer, and content creator.
 I'll also share with you what goes on in a typical working day, my workspace and hardware, my website's tech stack, the tools that I use daily in my business, and more.

-What benefits can you get learning about what goes on behind the scenes of my creative freelance business?
+What benefits can you get from learning about what goes on behind the scenes of my creative freelance business?

 Firstly, if you're starting on your journey as a designer and developer, I'm hoping that this page will provide you with the insights, access to tools and resources, and second-most of all, the inspiration you need to make a rock-solid start.
 Are you ready?
 Let's get started.